kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 **Amazon's other revenue category consists mainly of advertising revenue.
 It was the fastest-growing part of revenue in 2019, growing by 39% to $14bn.
 Advertising includes revenue from display and video ads on Amazon's sites, and also video ads from various Amazons add supported streaming services like IMDB TV or Twitch.**

 Amazon has become **the third-largest player in online advertising** after Google and Facebook, and there is a big potential for further growth.
-Some reports confirm that more than [50% of product searches](https://www.bloomberg.com/news/videos/2018-09-19/amazon-and-google-are-converging-on-ad-sales-jumpshot-ceo-says-video) online are initiated on Amazon sites and not on Google.
+Some reports confirm that more than [50% of product searches](https://www.bloomberg.com/news/videos/2018-09-19/amazon-and-google-are-converging-on-ad-sales-jumpshot-ceo-says-video){:target=" _blank"} online are initiated on Amazon sites and not on Google.

 Currently, Prime Video, Amazon's main video streaming platform, does not show ads within its content, but figuring out how to put advertising into video content is one of Amazon's immense growth potentials.